← Back to Skills / Marketplace / memphis

 !
 WARNING

-designed chaos.
-Memphis looks random but isn't — every element is placed with intention.
+Memphis is controlled — every element is placed with intention.
 If Claude produces truly random-feeling layouts, pull back and ask for more intentional placement of pattern elements and shapes.
-The difference between Memphis and just messy is control.
+Control is what separates Memphis from chaos.

 !
 WARNING